mprsic/performa365docs/docs/howto/manage_email_notifications.rst

 *N1.14 Notification of completed course*
 ******************************************

-This message is sent to learners when they complete the course.
+This message is sent to learners when they have completed the course.
 Variables that can be used in the body of this e-mail notification are:

 	* {{FirstName}} - learner's first name